 Tip 3 | Pick your style of Christmas Market

 Not every Christmas market is the same, not in style or size.
 So best is to do your research up front and see what type of market has your preference.
 The ones in big cities will always be busy.
 So if you are looking for a more peaceful experience, small towns are the way to go.
 In our opinion, small towns are sometimes even more magical and authentic.
 For smaller Christmas markets we can recommend the ones in Rothenburg ob der Tauber, Monshau, and Halsbach.
 If you want to go to big cities, try the ones from Nuremberg, Dresden or Cologne.
-Often major cities have multiple Christmas markets spread across the city.
+Major cities often have multiple Christmas markets spread across the city.
 The ones in Munich even have a different theme from traditional to modern international.

 Tip 4 | Book accommodation early

 As you can imagine the month of December is high season in Germany.
 Thus make sure to book your accommodation for at least 3 months upfront.
 It won’t be easy to find anything last minute at a reasonable price and you won’t have many options left.
 You will want to book a hotel not too far from the city center.
 This way you can easily walk home at the end of the evening.
-Try booking a place more in a side street, if you don’t want too much noise from the market.
+Try booking a place more on a side street, if you don’t want too much noise from the market.

 Tip 5 | Eat & drink the local specialities